-For three weeks each May, Hun high school students- including freshmen, sophomores, and juniors- participate in a ground-breaking immersion learning experience designed to offer a deep exploration of real-world topics.
+For three weeks each May, Hun Upper School students — freshmen, sophomores, and juniors — participate in a ground-breaking immersion learning experience designed to offer deep exploration of real-world topics.
 NextTerm courses are project-based, credited courses that fall outside the constraints of traditional disciplines.
 They are team-taught, informed by a variety of environments and real-world practitioners, and utilize resources both on and off campus.
-Student teams then produce a culminating project that is shared with professional advisors, parents, and faculty during NextPo, the NextTerm project exhibition event.
+Student teams then produce a culminating project that is shared with professional advisors, parents, and faculty during the NextTerm project exhibition event.

 What is perhaps most unique about NextTerm is the opportunity Hun students have to examine some of the more pressing topics of our time from multiple angles.
 They are afforded the time and the resources to follow the information and their budding interest wherever it takes them.
 The result is empowering, invigorating, and transformative.

-Different than traditional travel programs that focus primarily on culture, NextTerm courses explore a specific topic or issue, in the environment from which that topic spawned.
+Different than traditional travel programs that focus primarily on culture, NextTerm courses explore a specific topic or issue, in the environment RELEVANT TO THAT TOPIC.

 The freshman experience

-All ninth grade students immerse themselves into climate change.
-Students are sorted into classes, with each focusing on a different element of climate change, including education, agriculture, architecture, history, and business.
-The classes meet with experts in their respective areas, gather as much information as they can, and then create a documentary-style movie that explains what they learned.
+Ninth grade students explore a common theme through a variety of disciplines.
+Groups focus on a different element of each theme.
+For instance, if the annual theme is climate change, groups may explore climate change through the lens of education, agriculture, architecture, history, government, or business.
+The groups meet with experts in their respective areas, gather as much information as they can, and then collaborate on a documentary-style video to share their expertise.

 exploring Climate change through agriculture